liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/06-creating-ios-screenlets.markdown

 asynchronously, the `start` method must set a callback to this session.
 Because `AddBookmarkInteractor` conforms the `LRCallback` protocol, setting `self` as the session's callback accomplishes this.
-The `start` method must then create a `LRBookmarksEntryService_v7` instance, and call this instance's `addEntryWithGroupId` method.
+The `start` method must then create a `LRBookmarksEntryService_v7` instance and call this instance's `addEntryWithGroupId` method.
 The latter method calls a Liferay instance's `add-entry` service for `BookmarksEntry`.
 The `start` method therefore provides the `groupId`, `folderId`, `name`, `url`, `description`, and `serviceContext` arguments to `addEntryWithGroupId`.
-Note that this example provides a hardcoded string for the `description`.
+Note that this example provides a hard-coded string for the `description`.
 Also, the `serviceContext` is `nil` because the Mobile SDK handles the `ServiceContext` object for you: